UCL/research-computing-with-cpp/01cpp/sec06Exceptions.md

 * Can be perfectly usable
 * Depends on depth of function call stack
 * Depends on complexity of program
-* If deep/large, then becomes unweildy
+* If deep/large, then can become unweildy

 ### Error Handling C++ Style